-B. For paved and unpaved roads, alleyways and storage areas, construction, altering, yearly street or highway maintenance and repair of road surfaces: 1.
-Use of water to control fugitive emissions from disturbed areas or other work activities; 2.
-Applying chemical stabilizer or dust palliative; 3.
-Vehicular speed limitation; 4.
-Movement of materials by enclosed vehicles or covered conveyance systems; 5.
-Routine cleaning of paved areas by sweeping (mechanical with water or vacuum) to remove materials that may become reentrained; 6.
-Water flushing (when safety is not jeopardized); and/or 7.
-Wetting ahead of open sweepers on rural roads.
-C. For paved parking areas: Paved parking areas shall be cleaned either by sweeping (mechanical with water or vacuum sweeper), water flushing (when safety is not jeopardized), or by any means approved by the Growth Management Director or designee.
-D. For unpaved outdoor storage areas: The unpaved outdoor storage areas shall be maintained to reduce dust reentrainment by methods such as: 1.
-Wetting down; 2.
-Applying chemical stabilizer or dust palliative; and 3.
+B. For paved and unpaved roads, alleyways and storage areas, construction, altering, yearly street or highway maintenance and repair of road surfaces:

+1. Use of water to control fugitive emissions from disturbed areas or other work activities;

+2. Applying chemical stabilizer or dust palliative;

+3. Vehicular speed limitation;

+4. Movement of materials by enclosed vehicles or covered conveyance systems;

+5. Routine cleaning of paved areas by sweeping (mechanical with water or vacuum) to remove materials that may become reentrained;

+6. Water flushing (when safety is not jeopardized); and/or

+7. Wetting ahead of open sweepers on rural roads.

+C. For paved parking areas:

+Paved parking areas shall be cleaned either by sweeping (mechanical with water or vacuum sweeper), water flushing (when safety is not jeopardized), or by any means approved by the Community Planning and Development Services Director or designee.

+D. For unpaved parking or outdoor storage areas:

+1. The unpaved parking or outdoor storage areas shall be maintained to reduce dust reentrainment by methods such as:

+- a.
+Wetting down;

+- b.
+Applying chemical stabilizer or dust palliative; and/or

+- c.
 Vehicular speed limitation.

-The most appropriate control measures shall be used to prevent erosion or trackout from an unpaved parking or outdoor storage area to paved public rights-of-way where the material can be readily reentrained.
-E. For material screening, handling, storage, processing or transportation: Installation of baghouses and other emission control and collection systems; 2.
-Enclosed conveyance systems; 3.
-Enclosing, covering or applying dust suppressants to storage piles where practical; 4.
-Moisturizing or chemically treating the material during processing:
+2. The most appropriate control measures shall be used to prevent erosion or trackout from an unpaved parking or outdoor storage area to paved public rights-of-way where the material can be readily reentrained.

+E. For material screening, handling, storage, processing or transportation:

+1. Installation of baghouses and other emission control and collection systems;

+2. Enclosed conveyance systems;

+3. Enclosing, covering or applying dust suppressants to storage piles where practical;

+4. Moisturizing or chemically treating the material during processing;

-5. Cleaning of paved areas; and/or 6.
-Movement of materials by enclosed vehicle or another method that is equally effective in reducing the emissions.
-F. For erosion and sediment control: 1.
-Where a construction site or part thereof will become inactive for a period of 21 days or longer, long-term stabilization shall be implemented within 14 days following the cessation of active operations; 2.
-Installing wind screens or equivalent wind speed reduction devices to control wind erosion; 3.
-Chemical stabilization; 4.
-Covering with a non-erodible material; and/or 5.
+5. Cleaning of paved areas; and/or

+6. Movement of materials by enclosed vehicle or another method that is equally effective in reducing the emissions.

+F. For erosion and sediment control:

+1. Where a construction site or part thereof will become inactive for a period of 21 days or longer, long-term stabilization shall be implemented within 14 days following the cessation of active operations.

+2. Controls may include:

+a.
+Installing wind screens or equivalent wind speed reduction devices to control wind erosion;

+b.
+Chemical stabilization;

+c.
+Covering with a non-erodible material; and/or

+d.
 Runoff control barriers, such as silt fences and dams.

-G. For landscaping and revegetation: 1.
-Landscaping and revegetation shall be completed as soon as grading and/or construction has been completed.
+G. For landscaping and revegetation:

+1. Landscaping and revegetation shall be completed as soon as grading and/or construction has been completed.

 2. When landscaping and/or revegetation cannot be completed immediately due to weather, the exposed areas shall be temporarily stabilized and final landscaping and/or revegetation shall be completed in the next planting season.

 3. If necessary, a written reclamation plan may be required by the Air Quality Division.

-8.34.110 Activities exempt from this chapter.
-The following activities are exempt from this chapter: A. Fugitive emissions from permitted industrial sources.
-Fugitive emissions from industrial sources permitted by the South Dakota Department of Environment and Natural Resources that have incorporated fugitive dust control requirements or conditions; B. Activities at City or County recreational facilities.
-Activities conducted at City or County recreational facilities, such as but not limited to ball fields, bicycle racetracks or the fairgrounds; C. Landscape maintenance.
-Landscape maintenance does not include grading, trenching or any other mechanized surface disturbance activities; D. Normal agricultural practices;
+8.34.090 Activities exempt from this chapter.

+The following activities are exempt from this chapter:

+A. Fugitive emissions from permitted industrial sources.
+Fugitive emissions from industrial sources permitted by the South Dakota Department of Environment and Natural Resources that have incorporated fugitive dust control requirements or conditions;

+B. Activities at City or County recreational facilities.
+Activities conducted at City or County recreational facilities, such as but not limited to ball fields, bicycle racetracks or the fairgrounds;

+C. Landscape maintenance.
+Landscape maintenance does not include grading, trenching or any other mechanized surface disturbance activities;

+D. Normal agricultural practices;